 - instructions on how to track referrals from social media sites that aren't part of Google Analytics

 - done-for-you e-mail script for becoming a social media detective to discover where you ideal clients are actually hanging out on social media

 - a 10-question marketing survey to send to your e-mail list to find out where they are on social media PLUS extra questions to help you brainstorm opt-in offers, blog ideas, and paid one-on-one or online programs

-Ready to start working smarter and not harder on your social media?
-Sign up for your free social media tracker!
+Ready to work smarter and not harder on your social media?
+Enter your name and email below for your free social media tracker!